Floortime is a revolutionary technique for helping children with developmental challenges.

 Fitting in

-The model provides a roadmap for the treatment of developmental, learning and emotional challenges and diagnoses.
-It can be used with children who are anxious, have attention difficulties, language delays, learning challenges, and sensory processing, autism or Asperger’s disorders.
+The model provides a roadmap for treating developmental, learning and emotional challenges and diagnoses.
+It can be used with children who are anxious, have attention difficulties, language delays, learning challenges and sensory processing, autism or Asperger’s disorders.

 “It’s also a very flexible process,” says Wallace.
 “We meet the family, work with them, find out their needs and formulate a way forward.”

-After De Vos returned to South Africa, he and a physiotherapist trained in Floortime spent a week at the Aurora Special Needs Centre, training staff in Floortime.
+De Vos spent some time in South Africa, where he and a physiotherapist trained in Floortime spent a week at the Aurora Special Needs Centre, training staff in Floortime.
 One year later, staff members noted significant development in children who had previously eschewed any sort of interaction.

 Melanie has continued to improve as teachers have persevered with Floortime methods.
-During a class sing-along, Melanie began interacting, holding up her hands to clap with the teacher – a remarkable action for a child with autistic traits, says Jacobsz.
+During a class sing-along, Melanie began interacting, holding up her hands to clap with the teacher – a remarkable action for a child with autistic traits, the teacher says.

 * Name has been changed

 The Profectum Foundation offers online Floortime training to professionals and parents.
-Polka Spot’s NPO, Spotlight Trust SA, is the Profectum affiliate in South Africa.
-Their aim is to train people and ultimately make Floortime culturally relevant in South Africa.
+Spotlight Trust SA, is the Profectum affiliate in South Africa.
+Its aim is to train people and ultimately make Floortime culturally relevant in South Africa.

 - Autistic-like: Graham’s Story – a film by Erik Linthorst